 Reflektor Max Richter

-Max Richter is the second »Reflektor« artist this season to be given the keys to the concert hall for a few days.
+Max Richter is the first »Reflektor« artist in 2021/2022 season to be given the keys to the concert hall for a few days.
 The composer, pianist and music producer is fêted by a huge community of fans all over the world for his minimalistic soundscapes and his deliberately reduced, trance-like piano pieces.
 Moreover, Richter is an exceptionally creative musician who works together with artists from practically every sphere, from film directors to ballet.
 He has invited a whole number of musicians he is friends with to appear at his Elbphilharmonie weekend.